Julie:

 Steve:

 We have spent countless number of hours looking at the SAR images.
 We have identified seventeen sites.
-Our treasure box may be at any one of these sites.

 Julie: